PabloTorresP/Evently-/README.md

 concerts = pd.read_csv('concerts.csv', header=0)
   ```
 #  *How to Use the Project*
+Upon running the program, you will be prompted to log in or create an account.
+After logging in, you will be presented with the main menu, offering various search options and the concert recommender.

+### Search Options:
+Search By Artist: Allows users to search for concerts by entering their favorite artist's name.
+Search By Maximum Time: Enables users to search for concerts based on a maximum time.
+Search By Genre: Provides the ability to search for concerts by selecting one or more genres.
+Search By Price: Allows users to search for concerts based on a maximum price.

+### Concert Recommender
+The recommender feature will then suggest concerts based on user preferences for maximum days until the concert, maximum time, desired genres, average energy level, and the budget for the ticket price.

 #  *Further improvements*
  - Expand the data set with more genres of music